Avô

 Lourosa

-This village's main attraction if the moçárabe church, the only one in the Iberian Peninsula, from befor the Christian reconquest.
-The vestiges of human haped …
+This town's main attraction is the Mozarabic church, the only one on the Peninsula, which attests to the town's antiquity, predating the Christian reconquest. …

 São Gião

-A very old village, located on the foothills of the Estrela Mountain, with a vestige of a roman road.
-The mother church, known as Catedral das Beiras (Beiras C…
+A very old village located on the foothills of the Serra da Estrela, it has a section of Roman road.
+The main church, known as the Catedral das Beiras, stands …

 Are you going to Oliveira do Hospital?